This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-- MRI: This scan uses powerful magnets and a computer to take pictures of your abdomen.
-An MRI may show caregivers where you have endometriosis.
-You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- An MRI may show the endometriosis.
+You may be given contrast liquid to help your abdomen show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
-Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.

-Surgery may be done to look at your organs to see if you have endometriosis.
-Endometrial tissue that is growing in the wrong places may be removed.
+Surgery may be done to remove endometrial tissue that is growing in the wrong place.
 You may need to have some or all of your female organs removed to stop your symptoms.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.